MECA482-ReactionWheel/InertiaWheel/README.md

   <img width="600" alt="kineticEnergy" src="https://user-images.githubusercontent.com/90480302/146495700-238bc7b4-f702-4cc7-8740-fa5d7b16501e.PNG">
 </p>

 The final step in obtaining the system's Lagrangian equation is to define its potential energies.
-It has been assumed that when the angular position is 0 degrees (normal equlibrium state) the system's potential energy is 0 as well.
+It has been assumed that when the angular position of the pendulum arm is 0 degrees (normal equlibrium state) the system's potential energy is 0 as well.
 The equations below define the potential energies within the system.

 <p align="center">
   <img width="600" alt="potentialEnergy" src="https://user-images.githubusercontent.com/90480302/146496570-8c30608a-f26e-4e05-a5a3-815b5d034045.PNG">
 </p>

-Finally, combining Eqs.(6, 7, 8, 9) into Eq.(4) yields the final Lagrange equation for the system shown in Eq.(10) below.
+Finally, combining Eqs.(6, 7, 8, 9) into Eq.(4) yields the final definition of the Lagrange equation for the system shown in Eq.(10) below.

 <p align="center">
   <img width="600" alt="lagrange" src="https://user-images.githubusercontent.com/90480302/146497214-0d58b9a8-3a4b-48f3-8085-92b82770f95f.PNG">